encukou/christmastree-2013/README.md

 Build and load the program and watch it blink!
 Once loaded, you can disconnect the Arduino from the computer and power it from another USB charger.

-Powering the LED strip and Arduino separately ensures that if the LEDs overload their power supply, he control logic won't be affected.
-The LEDs are quite power-hungry so overloads are not rare.
-If one of your chargers can provide more current, use that one for the LEDs.

 Have fun!